bar61v/mysongs/RollingStones_AsTearsGoBy.md

 **Verse 1**

 c1: G         A              C  D
-l1: It is the evening of the day
+l1: It is the evening of the da-y

 c1: G         A                  C   D
-l1: I sit and watch the children play
+l1: I sit and watch the children pla-y

-c1: C          D         G   G/B     Em
+c1: C          D         G   D/F#     Em
 l1: Smiling faces I can see, but not for me

 c1: C       C          D          D7